-The switch used to light your electronic ignition water heater is located in the bathroom above the lavatory top.
+The switch used to light your electronic ignition water heater is located above the galley sink.
 When the switch is turned on, the red light will come on, indicating ignition mode.
 Normally, the burner will ignite in just a few seconds, and the light will go out.
 If your LPG system has not been used for some time, the system may go into safety lockout (about 20 seconds) before the air is all expelled from the lines.
 Turning the switch off for 30 seconds and then back on reinstates the ignition mode.